ismael-benitez/nginx-dynamic-vhost/README.md

-Automatic generation of vhost as subdomains for Nginx
+Automatic generation of vhosts with subdomains for Nginx
 ===================

 Are you tired of creating a new site-avaible configuration file in your nginx server every time you lanch a new PHP project?